compose-x/ecs_composex/docs/extras.rst

         deploy:
           replicas: 2 # by default I want 2 containers
         x-scaling:
-          range: "1-10" # 1 to 10 containers to deploy for the service
+          Range: "1-10" # 1 to 10 containers to deploy for the service
-            target_scaling:
+            TargetScaling:
-              cpu_target: 80 # Means 80% average for all containers in the service.
+              CpuTarget: 80 # Means 80% average for all containers in the service.
       backend:
         image: my-worker
         deploy:
           replicas: 1  # Initially I want 1 container running to make sure everything is working
         x-configs:
           scaling:
-            range: "0-10" # I can have between 0 to 10 containers.
+            Range: "0-10" # I can have between 0 to 10 containers.
 0 because I am happy not paying when nothing to do

     x-sqs:
       jobs-queue: